DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "There are other things we need to think about before."

 "I-is that so...?
-Wait, Kay, aren't you like super strong?
+Wait, Kai, aren't you like super strong?
 What with that bullet that can erase magic?
 And that move of yours!?"